-The government also plans to pass several other Brexit-related measures, including a new immigration system that will be introduced after Brexit, when EU citizens will lose the automatic right to live and work in the U.K., and new structures for agriculture and fishing.
+The government also plans to pass several other Brexit-related measures, including a new “points-based” immigration system that will be introduced after Brexit, when EU citizens will lose the automatic right to live and work in the U.K.

-Johnson also promised "an ambitious program of domestic reform,” including a law committing the government to spend more on the National Health Service, which has struggled to keep up with growing demand during a decade-long funding squeeze by previous Conservative governments.
+Johnson also promised “an ambitious program of domestic reform,” including a law committing the government to spend more on the overstretched National Health Service after a decade-long funding squeeze by previous Conservative governments.

 There were tough-sounding announcements on law and order, including longer sentences for people convicted of terrorist offenses and other serious crimes.

 Several of the measures are likely to prove contentious.
-The government plans to set up a “Constitution, Democracy and Rights Commission” that could lead to reform of the Supreme Court.
+The government said it would hold a sweeping review of defense and foreign policy, and set up a “Constitution, Democracy and Rights Commission” that could lead to reform of institutions including the Supreme Court.
 The court angered the government by ruling in September that Johnson’s decision to suspend Parliament was illegal.

 The government also intends to pass a law protecting military veterans from “vexatious” prosecutions.
-The question of whether veterans who served decades ago in Northern Ireland should be open to war crimes prosecution is hugely controversial.
+The question of whether veterans who served decades ago in Northern Ireland should be open to criminal prosecution is hugely controversial.

-SNP leader Nicola Sturgeon says that means Scotland should be able to hold a vote on independence, an option Scots rejected in a 2014 referendum that was billed as a “once in a generation” event.
+SNP leader Nicola Sturgeon says Scotland should be able to hold a vote on independence, an option Scots rejected in a 2014 referendum that was billed as a “once-in-a-generation” event.